zackluckyf/angular-project/readme.md

 npm install -g gulp, karma, jasmine, karma-jasmine, protractor, webpack, istanbul

-Issues with it:
+Next Steps

+Fix the server by removing the .git files from it

+Setup value objects in the app.js file for the myApp module, controllers should be able to both get the data from this and change it

+Look at the yourTeam feature and mimic the controller setup to fix other team and analyzer

 Finish setting up the front end to retrieve data from the database

-integrate player functions into src/app/common/team and then write tests for them

-pages(aka features) in src/app contains angular code, the issue with multiple controllers popped up, need to config each one on load with state from the back end.
+with the different pages, config each controller to load with state from the back end.

-Setup Server
+Setup Server to hold state

-  -be queryable for team

-  -maintain state between pages

 Fix HTML and SCSS

-Create a typeahead directive utilizing the node server (optional)
+Create a typeahead directive (optional)

 Create a toggle directive (loading page, also optional)